 Can You Convert a 120V Circuit to 240V Without Running New Cable?

-Whether you just bought an electric car, or you want to install a refrigerator in your garage, you can usually convert a 120V outlet to a 240V outlet.
+Whether you just bought an electric car or want to install a refrigerator in your garage, you can usually convert a 120V outlet to a 240V outlet.

-Generally, converting a 120V circuit to 240V requires running new cable, however, there are exceptions.
+Generally, converting a 120V circuit to 240V requires running a new cable.
+However, there are exceptions.

-If the outlet you were looking to upgrade is the only outlet connected to the circuit, you will not have to add a new cable.
+If the outlet you wanted to upgrade is the only outlet connected to the circuit, you will not have to add a new cable.
 In most cases, your house’s wiring is already rated for up to 600V.
-So adding a 240V outlet in your garage isn’t going to have much of an impact, particularly on your wallet.
+So adding a 240V outlet in your garage doesn’t have much impact, particularly on your wallet.

 How Many Outlets on a 20 Amp Circuit in a Garage?

-Electrical fires account for 51,000 house fires every year.
-Outlets and wiring are not something you want to mess around with, especially with the wiring in your garage near your vehicles.
+Electrical fires account for thousands of house fires every year.
+You do not want to mess around with outlets and wiring, especially with the wiring in your garage near your vehicles.

-However, it actually depends on what is drawing power from those outlets.
+However, it actually depends on what is drawing power from those garage outlets.

-The maximum power draw of an outlet is 1.5 amps.
-In theory, you should be able to install 13 outlets to a 20 amp circuit and still have 0.5 amps to spare.
+The maximum power draw of an outlet is 15 amps.
+In theory, you should be able to install one outlet on a 20-amp circuit, and have 5 amps to spare.

 So why is ten the recommended maximum?
 Because using 19.5 out of 20 amps tends to be what blows the circuits, resulting in the dreaded walk of shame to the fusebox.

-The issue typically arises when a new device is plugged in to a circuit that is already powering other devices.
+The issue typically arises when a new device is plugged into a circuit already powering other devices.
 A garage with multiple large devices will particularly have this problem.

-If the car, refrigerator, lights, music, washer, and dryer in the garage are already running on outlets on the same circuit, starting a drill or other power tool could blow the fuse.
+If the car, refrigerator, lights, music, or washer & dryer in the garage are already running on outlets on the same circuit, starting a drill or other power tool could blow a fuse.